From Jacobin magazine, a new audio documentary about struggles

 Episode Two, "Grove Hall"

-As urban rebellions arise in cities, welfare rights advocates in Boston public housing use militant tactics to get services they are owed.
+During a period of urban rebellion, welfare rights advocates in Boston public housing use militant

 [transcript |